akashvarshney2023/tf-learn/README.md

 In the subscription overview, note down the Subscription ID.
 This will be used as the subscription_id.

-> Once you have gathered all the necessary values, you can configure your provider "azurerm" block in your Terraform configuration file as follows:
+> Once you have gathered all the necessary values, you can configure your provider "azurerm" block in your Terraform configuration file:

 ----